schveiguy/iopipe/README.md

 member, accepting a buffer that is filled in with data from a data stream, and returns how many elements were read.
 A `BufferManager` is used to manage the allocation of the data, and turn the buffered data into a proper iopipe.
-The iopipe library provides only one type of BufferManager at this time, which uses an Allocator from `std.experimental.allocator` to allocate an array of data for reading/writing.
+The iopipe library provides two types of Buffers that can be managed -- an `AllocatedBuffer` type that uses an `Allocator` from std.experimental to manage the allocations for the buffer, and a `RingBuffer` type which is a very fast version of a Circular Buffer.
+Note that the RingBuffer type is posix-only, but Windows support will be added later.

 As of this release, iopipe provides 2 basic sources, a `NullDev` which provides uninitialized data, and a `ZeroDev` which provides zeroed data.